Process for Q Contract Recommendations

 Regardless of which of the above two paths are taken, Q contracts require prior approval by the Board of Trustees before they may become effective.

-3) The process for awarding tenure following a Q contract period for all candidates remains as it is now – a full packet taken through the College level review as well as review by the all-campus Promotion and Tenure Committee, the Provost, the Chancellor, and the Board of Trustees.
+3) The process for awarding tenure following a Q contract period for all candidates remains as it is now – a full packet taken through the College level review as well as review by the all-campus Promotion and Tenure Committee, Provost, Vice Chancellor for Health Affairs, Graduate College Dean, Chancellor, and the Board of Trustees.

 Approved by the College Executive Committee, 2/15/06